Springfield Three: June 7, 1992

-Several hours later, McCall's mother, Janis, also visited the house as her daughter failed to answer her calls all day.
+Several hours later, McCall's mother, Janis, also visited the house as her daughter failed to answer her calls.
 Janis had friends who knew employees of White Water and became panicked after they confirmed Streeter and McCall had not been seen there.
-Inside the Delmar residence, the family dog Cinnamon comes "barreling towards" her.
-"The dog was in there just going crazy, just yipping and crying," says Janis.
+Inside the Delmar residence, the family dog Cinnamon came "barreling towards" her.
+"The dog was in there just going crazy, just yipping and crying," said Janis.
 She noticed all three women's purses were sitting on the floor of Streeter's bedroom; Levitt's purse still contained a cash deposit of almost $900 from her work at the salon.
 Janis also saw her daughter's clothing neatly folded from the night before, the only clothes McCall had possession of that night; Janis noticed that Stacy's shirt and underwear were missing.
-There were recently used make-up wipes from Streeter and McCall found along with their jewelry and keys.
-Levitt and Streeter's cigarettes were left inside the house which was considered unusual of Levitt's friends and family who described her as a chainsmoker.
-An unfinished can of Coke was also found next to Streeter's pack of cigarettes in her bedroom.
+Streeter and McCall's recently used makeup wipes were found along with their jewelry and keys.
+Levitt and Streeter's cigarettes were left inside the house which was considered unusual by Levitt's friends and family who described her as a chainsmoker.
+An unfinished can of Coke was also found next to Streeter's cigarettes in her bedroom.
 On Streeter's headboard was the book "Oh, the Places You'll Go!" by Dr. Seuss.
 The lights were off in Streeter's room and her television was showing snow, suggesting they had watched a movie that night but never turned off the television after it was finished.

-Janis frantically called police from the home's telephone to report the three women missing; after placing the call, while checking the phone's answering machine, she listened to a "strange message", but it was inadvertently erased as was common for most voicemails in the 1990s after being played once.
+Janis frantically called police from the home's telephone to report the three women missing; after placing the call, while checking the phone's answering machine, she listened to a "strange message"; however, it was inadvertently erased as was common for most voicemails in the 1990s after being played once.
 Police were "very interested" in the call and believed it "may have contained a clue".
 They also did not believe it was connected to the prank calls Kirby received.